 Nitric acid poisoning

-Nitric acid is a poisonous clear-to-yellow poisonous liquid.
+Nitric acid is a poisonous clear-to-yellow liquid.
 It is a chemical known as a caustic.
 If it contacts tissues, it can cause severe damage, such as burning, on contact.

 This article discusses poisoning from swallowing or breathing in nitric acid.